eclipse-consulting/RCombinator/README.md

 Clojure's software transactional memory (STM) system and immutable data structures make it highly suited to building concurrent applications without the typical complexities of locking and synchronization.
 Its agents, refs, and atoms offer tools for managing state in multithreaded environments, making it ideal for concurrent data processing tasks, like building scalable web services or real-time data processing systems.

+Clojure's Lisp heritage makes it an excellent choice for building DSLs (Domain-Specific Languages).
+The language’s homoiconicity (the program is represented in the same structure as the data) makes it easy to write code that manipulates other code.
+This is useful in creating languages for rule engines, query builders, or configuration management tools.

+Clojure's core.async library provides Go-like channels for managing asynchronous communication, which makes it highly suited for writing distributed systems that require message-passing or asynchronous tasks.
+Clojure's simplicity and high-level abstractions allow for efficient modeling of complex distributed workflows.

 ## DSL Example
 ```clojure
 (defn start []